agnwinds/python/docs/sphinx/source/installation.rst

 The atomic data needed to run Python is included in the distribution.

-(Python is updated fairly ofen.
+(Python is updated fairly often.
 Normally, one does not need to redo the entire installation proces.
-Insstead follow the instuctions in :doc:`updating` )
+Instead follow the instructions in :doc:`updating` )

 Running python
 ==============